 What do we really have to show for our ROE? - Frustration, lack of sleep, exhaustion and perhaps less time to enjoy what we earn for a living each day.
 I believe it’s time to improve our ROE, because we deserve it.

 I hope that you will reflect and take some time to measure your ROE and discover the true values you want to give and receive from the time you spend at work and home.
-Once you have determined these values, I
+Once you have determined these values, I hope you find a new found passion and commitment to “deliver excellence” to yourself and your family.

 Tuesday, June 21, 2011